Key Takeaways

 Nominee Director vs Nominee Shareholder

-Do not be confused between a nominee director and a nominee shareholder.
+Nominee directors and nominee shareholders are different, so don’t confuse the two.
 A nominee shareholder holds shares on behalf of the actual owner but does not have any real ownership rights.
 This practice is often employed to maintain privacy and confidentiality.

 Nominee directors typically interact with the board of directors, which is the governing body responsible for overseeing the company's operations.
-While nominee directors may not engage in daily decision-making, their presence on the board is important for compliance and representation.
+While nominee directors may not engage in daily decision-making on behalf of the company or hold full responsibility for regular director duties, they are essential to the board for compliance with the Singapore Companies Act.

 After understanding the nominee director’s eligibility criteria and responsibilities, it is time to appoint one.
 Here are the steps to appoint a nominee director:

-To start, pick someone suitable or a professional service provider to be the nominee director of your company.
-It could be someone you know well, a reliable business partner, or a company that offers services, as long as they are a citizen of Singapore or a permanent resident with a local address.
-No matter your choice, it's crucial to thoroughly check to ensure the nominee director is good at their job, dependable, has the right qualifications, and meets all the requirements.
+No matter your choice, it's crucial to conduct due diligence to ensure the nominee director is good at their job, dependable, has the right qualifications, and meets all the requirements.
 This way, you can feel at ease knowing you have a trusted and knowledgeable local director, especially when managing things from overseas.

-Once you've found the right person, the next step is to create a Nominee Director Service Agreement.
-This document will lay out the nominee director's terms, conditions, and responsibilities.
-It's crucial for the agreement to spell out the duties of the nominee director, any restrictions on their authority, and the preferred way to handle conflicts.
+Once you’ve found the right candidate, the next step is to draft a Nominee Director Service Agreement.
+This document should clearly lay out the roles, responsibilities, and limitations of their powers and should cover the following:

 Before signing the agreement, it's essential to review it thoroughly.
 This step is important because it provides legal protection for the nominee director and the client, defines the roles and responsibilities, and ensures compliance with regulations.
 Taking the time to review the agreement ensures that both parties are on the same page and helps prevent potential issues in the future.